NanomatchGmbH/simstackserver/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have searched for existing issues that might be related to this bug
 - [ ] I have provided all the requested information above
 - [ ] I can reproduce this issue consistently
-- [ ] I have tested this with the latest version of SimStack
+- [ ] I have tested this with the latest version of SimStack Client and SimStack Server